강의

 Practice Environment and Prerequisites

-• There are no prerequisites for this course, but having knowledge of MCU or RTOS will make it more comfortable to follow the classes.
+• There are no prerequisites for this course, but having knowledge of MCU or RTOS will make it easier to follow the lessons.

 • It's good to know the basic grammar of the C language.